 I like to use glass candle votives to start roots.
 You can write the plant name on the side with a Sharpie and the writing will disappear in the dishwasher.

 Leaves take about 14-18 days to start roots depending on the time of year.
-When the roots are about ¼” in long, it’s time to put the leaves in soil!
+When the roots are about ¼” in length, it’s time to put the leaves in the soil!